vijay8i/this-and-that/01-build-systems/notes/02-gn-and-ninja.md

-Since both the library developer and the user of the library is me, and since this article is about using _gn_, let me just dump the `app` and `lib` targets here so we can wrap up on a positive note.
+Since both the library developer and the user of the library is me, and since this article is about using _gn_, let me just dump the `app` and `lib` targets here so we can wrap up the day on a positive note.

 First the root file `simple/BUILD.gn`...